La Leocadia: Leocadia Weiss

-The picture probably depicts Leocadia Weiss (née Zorrilla, 1788–1856) the artist's maid, younger by 35 years, and distant relative, though this identity has been contested.
-As with any of the paintings from the series, the current title was not Goya's own, and he never mentioned or wrote about any of the Black Paintings.
-Leocadia was probably similar in features to Goya's first wife Josefa Bayeu, to the extent that one of his well-known portraits bears the cautious title of Josefa Bayeu (or Leocadia Weiss).
-While Junquera describes the identification of Leocadia as "more romantic ... than a certainty", the work bears strong resemblance to a Goya portrait more or less accepted to be of her, and which was left in her possession following his death.
+As with any of the paintings from the series, the current title was not Goya's own, and he never mentioned or wrote about any of them.
+The picture probably depicts Leocadia Weiss, (née Zorrilla, 1788–1856) the artist's maid, younger by 35 years and distant relative, although this identity has been contested.
+Leocadia was probably similarly looking to Goya's first wife Josefa Bayeu, to the extent that one of his well-known portraits bears the (later) cautious title Josefa Bayeu (or Leocadia Weiss).
+While Junquera describes the identification of Leocadia as "more romantic ... than a certainty", the work bears strong resemblance to a 1805 Goya portrait more or less accepted to be of her, and which was left in her possession following his death.

-Leocadia, with her daughter Rosario, lived with and cared for Goya after Bayeu's death.
-She stayed with him in his Quinta del Sordo villa until 1824.
-Sometime in 1824 Goya lost faith in, or became threatened by, the restored Spanish monarchy's anti-liberal political and social stance, and abandoned Spain to live in France, until his death 1828.
+Leocadia and her daughter, Rosario, lived with and cared for Goya after Bayeu's death.
+She stayed with him in the Quinta del Sordo villa until 1824.
+Sometime in 1824, Goya lost faith in, or became threatened by, the restored Spanish monarchy's anti-liberal political and social stance and abandoned Spain to live in France until his death in 1828.
 Leocadia followed him with Rosario and stayed until his death.

 Not much is known about her beyond that she had a fiery temperament.
-It is known that Leocadia had an unhappy marriage with a jeweler, Isidore Weiss, but had been separated from him since 1811, after he had accused her of "illicit conduct".
-She had two children before that time, and bore a third, Rosario, in 1814 when she was 26.
+It is known that Leocadia had an unhappy marriage with a jeweller, Isidore Weiss, but had been separated from him since 1811 after he had accused her of "illicit conduct".
+She had two children before that time and bore a third, Rosario, in 1814 when she was 26.
 Isidore was not the father, and it has often been speculated – although with little firm evidence – that the child belonged to Goya.
 There has been much speculation that Goya and Weiss were romantically linked, and that in this work, she is shown as his widow mourning at his tomb.
 Others believe the affection between them was platonic and sentimental.